MockingbirdME/flax-rpg/server/documentation/Character_Creation_&_Advancement.md

 ## Beyond Starting Character Level

 Character's gain new and better skills, traits, even attributes as they progress through a campaign.
 At various milestones of play characters should gain levels, granting them additional traits; depending on the speed your game is looking to go a character may get one or more levels as often as every session or as rarely as at the end of each major chapter.
 Each time a character gains a level they gain one new trait.
-Each time a character gains a new trait they may also choose an old trait to reassign, losing the previous benefit and gaining a new one; they may not reassign a trait that is a requirement for another trait they still possess however.
+Each time a character gains a new trait they may also choose an old trait to reassign, losing the previous benefit and gaining a new one; one may not reassign a trait that is a requirement for another trait they still possess.

 #### Training Time